Villa Las Estrellas

 The Chilean government considers it to be in the commune of Antártica, in the province of Antártica Chilena, in the región of Magallanes and Chilean Antartica.

 It is located on President Eduardo Frei Montalva Base, a research station.
 It is the larger one of only two civilian settlements on Antarctica (the other being Argentina's Esperanza Base).
 It has a summer population of 150 and a winter population of 80.

+History

+The town was founded on the April 9, 1984; however, the first settler arrived with a group of 18 people, on February 15, 1984.
+The Villa Las Estrellas F-50 Antarctic School was inaugurated the same day of the inauguration.
+Over time a civil registry, post office, bank, library, church, pier and hospital were inaugurated.

+Juan Pablo Camacho was the first Chilean born and conceived on Antarctic territory.
+This occurred in 1984.
+In a ceremony at the "La Moneda Palace" on November 24, when dictator Pinochet awarded the newborn with life insurance and financial support for his studies.

 Government

-The Office of the Civil Service Registry and Identification of Chile acts as official registry office with all the responsibilities inherent in this position.
+The Office of the Civil Registry and Identification Service of Chile acts as official registry office with all the responsibilities inherent in this position.

 There is a Correos de Chile post office staffed in the summer by a postal worker and by the command of the base in the winter.
 The office receives all its mail from Punta Arenas and is the mail depot and relay station for all mail addressed to any Chilean installation on Antarctica in addition to some other foreign facilities.
 From here it is delivered by hand, plane, or helicopter.
 The post office is also an attraction for tourists and philately enthusiasts that travel to the town to send postcards and letters with an Antarctic postmark.

 The town is in the Piloto Pardo census district.